rust-lang/www.rust-lang.org/TRANSLATIONS.md

 ## Non-written languages

-If you want to make a serious effort at providing some sign language content for the page, please get in touch.
+If you want to make a serious effort at providing content in non-written languages (such as sign language) for the page, please get in touch.